-Ms. Layne holds a Masters of Education in Human Resource Development from George Washington University and earned her Bachelor of Science in Business Management from George Mason University.
+Ms. Layne holds a Masters of Education in Human Resource Development from George Washington University and Bachelor of Science in Business Management from George Mason University.

 Michelle “Micky” Nye

 Micky Nye is the president of Farm Fresh Food & Pharmacy.
-Ms. Nye is actively involved in a number of civic and professional endeavors including: Program Chair for the Network of Executive Women, Hampton Roads Chamber of Commerce, and Board of Director for Junior Achievement.
+She is actively involved in a number of civic and professional endeavors, including Program Chair for the Network of Executive Women; Hampton Roads Chamber of Commerce; and Junior Achievement Board of Directors.

-Additionally, Ms. Nye has received several accolades recognizing her influence and executive leadership including: Progressive Grocer’s Top Women in Grocery (2013 & 2015), the Griffin Report’s FMI Top Women of Influence (2015), Inside Business’ Women in Business Achievement Award (2014), and CFA Hall of Fame (2008).
+Additionally, Ms. Nye has received several accolades recognizing her influence and executive leadership: Progressive Grocer’s Top Women in Grocery (2013 & 2015); the Griffin Report’s FMI Top Women of Influence (2015); Inside Business’ Women in Business Achievement Award (2014); and CFA Hall of Fame (2008).

-She graduated with honors from the University of Phoenix with a bachelor’s degree and M.B.A. i marketing.
-She has also completed several certification programs that further developed her executive leadership capabilities including: Six Sigma Black Belt, the Cornell Executive Leadership Program, the FMI Leadership Program, and Senior Leadership Management Training at Bentley College.
+She graduated with honors from the University of Phoenix with a bachelor’s degree and M.B.A. in marketing.
+She has also completed several certification programs that further developed her executive leadership capabilities, including Six Sigma Black Belt, the Cornell Executive Leadership Program, the FMI Leadership Program, and Senior Leadership Management Training at Bentley College.